River-Mochi/CS2-Templates/README.md

 ---

 ## License
 MIT — do what you want, just keep the copyright header in the LICENSE file with the fork repo.
+Then your choice, add your username or real name to the top above River-Mochi.

 Have fun & share cool stuff with the community! 🎈